codepath/android_guides/IntelliJ-2016.3.3-Android-Studio-Settings---Configurations--Config.md

 After the initial configuration, you will be able to manage all of your repositories, extras, SDK files through the SDK manager as you would with the Android Studio.

 1) Install latest Java JDK (8)

-2) Install latest IntelliJ {2016.3.3   Jan 2017}
+2) Install latest IntelliJ

 3) Install latest Android SDK files to your local drive

 4) (We have to describe the path for the environment variables) for Windows 8,10 click Windows +E, select System Properties from the toolbar on top.
 Then select Advanced System Settings on the left.

 5) Select Environment Variables

 6) Under System Variables, select Path

 7) Click on Edit (this is an easier way).
 When you are in it, click on new.
-Then go to Browse and choose the location of your Java 1.8.0_102 {up to date as for Jan 2017 }
+Then go to Browse and choose the location of your Java 1.8.0_102

 8) Make sure You know the location of your LOCAL SDK FILES.
 You will start extracting the JAR files.

 9) After the installing IntelliJ;
          Default Project Structure
          Project Settings